cskrasniak/lesion_analyses/README.md

 # lesion_analyses
-analyses to be used with lesioned mice
+analyses to be used with lesioned and optically inhibited mice